nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ## Introduction

-EventManager CLI is a CLI application that allows organisers of small-scale events to track the participants and logistics of such events.
+EventManagerCLI is a CLI application that allows organisers of small-scale events to track the participants and logistics of such events.

 ## Quick Start

 1. Ensure that you have Java 17 or above installed.
-2. Down the latest version of `EventManagerCLI` from [here](https://github.com/AY2425S1-CS2113-W13-3/tp/releases).
+2. Download the latest version of `EventManagerCLI` from [here](https://github.com/AY2425S1-CS2113-W13-3/tp/releases).
-3. Open a new terminal in the folder that you put the JAR file in, and run the program with the command ```java -jar EventManagerCLI.jar```.
+3. Open a new terminal in the folder that you put the JAR file in, and run the program with the command ```java -jar manager.jar```.
 The following message would be printed:
 ```
 Welcome to EventManagerCLI.